Backbase/backbase.github.io/content/posts/unpublished/web-test-automation-intercepting-mocking-network-calls-with-playwright/post.md

   return JSON.parse(rawData);
 }
 ```
-Let's go through the above implementation at a high level.
+Let's go through the implementation at a high level.

 The method `InterceptResponse` is a generic method that can be used or modified (based on the use case) to intercept any response you want.
 The method `InterceptRequest` is a generic method that can be used or modified (based on the use case) to intercept any request you want.